The burning wound ripened in brine.

 but jumping headlong.

-THE ARSON
+THE ARSONIST

 I